-For in-year transfers to new schools, the school will notify the Local Authority in which the child lives.
-Most of our children do live in the Trafford areas, but we do have children from other authorities including, Warrington, Salford, and Manchester.
+For in-year transfers to new schools, the school will notify the Local Authority (this is dependent upon where children live but mainly Trafford, Warrington, Salford and Manchester).

 Elective Home Education

 Many home-educated children have an overwhelmingly positive learning experience.
 We would expect the parents' decision to home educate to be made with their child's best education at the heart of the decision.
 However, this is not the case for all, and home education can mean some children are less visible to the services that are there to keep them safe and supported in line with their needs.